radroid/flexible-jekyll/_posts/2020-09-05-sentiment-analysis.markdown

 Link to Project: [https://github.com/radroid/project-one-sentiment-analysis](https://github.com/radroid/project-one-sentiment-analysis)

 * Train and test a recurrent neural network (RNN) (with some helper code) and deploy it to a web page.
-Use API Gateway and Lambda Function for dataflow.
+* Use Amazon Web Services' **API Gateway** and **Lambda Function** to manage dataflow between the ML model and the webpage.
+* Write an orginal review of a show and test if the model is able to detect the sentiment accurately (see below).

+## Example Negative Review of Umbrella Academy
 ![negative-review-example]({{site.baseurl}}/assets/img/negative-review-example.png)